nikhils4/Password-Generator/README.md

 3. setup.py
 4. quickstart.py

-and then run '''bash pip install -r requirements.txt '''
+and then run --> pip install -r requirements.txt

 Then run the program.

-Tip : to save all the modules name in a file use the command '''bash pip freeze > requirement.txt '''
+Tip : to save all the modules name in a file use the command (for any python project) --> bash pip freeze > requirement.txt

 Feedback is welcome !!